James VI, King of Scots/King James I of England

 ‘James I and his royal progeny’ by Charles Turner, published by Samuel Woodburn, after Willem de Passe mezzotint, published 1814 NPG D9808 © National Portrait Gallery, London

-James was the author of several works including Daemonologie (1597), in which he approves and supports the practice of witch-hunting, True Law of Free Monarchies (1598), in which he sets out the doctrine of the divine right of kings that proved fatal to his son and successor King Charles I, and Basilikon Doron (1599), written as a book of instruction for his heir Prince Henry.
+James was the author of several works including Daemonologie (1597), in which he supports the practice of witch-hunting, True Law of Free Monarchies (1598), in which he sets out the doctrine of the divine right of kings that proved fatal to his son and successor King Charles I, and Basilikon Doron (1599), written as a book of instruction for his heir Prince Henry.
 After Prince Henry’s death in 1612, James gave it to his second son, later King Charles I.

 Henry, Prince of Wales, circa 1610; Credit – Wikipedia

 In 1586, James signed the Treaty of Berwick, a peace agreement between Scotland and England.
 The treaty included a defensive pact should either Scotland or England be invaded and provided James with an annual pension of £4,000 from England.
-This led many to believe that Queen Elizabeth I already considered James as an heir to the English throne.
-Since none of the children of King Henry VIII had children, James was the senior heir of Henry VII through his eldest daughter Margaret Tudor.
+This led many to believe that Queen Elizabeth I already considered James an heir to the English throne.
+Since none of the children of King Henry VIII had children, James was the senior heir of King Henry VII through his eldest daughter Margaret Tudor.
 From 1601 onward, Sir Robert Cecil, Queen Elizabeth’s chief minister maintained a secret correspondence with James to facilitate a smooth succession.
 On her deathbed, Queen Elizabeth gave her assent that James should succeed her.
 Elizabeth died on March 24, 1603.
 James entered London on May 7, 1603, and his coronation was held on July 25, 1603.

 James was now James VI, King of Scots and King James I of England.
 The following Stuart monarchs of England were also Kings/Queens of Scots until 1707 when Scotland and England were united into a single kingdom called Great Britain: Charles I, Charles II, James II, Mary II, William III, and Anne.